aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ![Successful Step Functions Workflow](resources/carbonlake-quickstart-step-func-graph-inspector-completed.png) Figure.
 Completed step function workflow

+### 3/ Review your calculated outputs

+The calculator outputs emissions calculator outputs referenced in the data model section below.
+Outputs are written to Amazon DynamoDB and Amazon S3.
+You can review the outputs using the AWS console or AWS CLI:

+- DynamoDB: Navigate to DynamoDB in the AWS console.
+Look for a Database called `DataBase` and a table called `Table`
+- Amazon S3: Navigate to S3 in the console and look for a bucket called `BucketName`.
+This bucket contains all calculator outputs.

+You can also query this data using the GraphQL API detailed below.

 ### 4/ Query your GraphQL API endpoint

 - Navigate to AWS AppSync in the console